deveshSingh06/t-SNE/README.md

 - Also, there is NO GAURANTEE that the distances between the given point and the points NOT in its neighbourhood are preserved/similar.

 ## Limitations of t-SNE
-- Sometimes it is impossible to preserve the distances in all the  neighbourhood(especially in the case hypercubes).
+- Sometimes it is impossible to preserve the distances in all the  neighbourhood(especially in the case of hypercubes).
 This problem is called the *crowding problem*.
 - There is NO GAURANTEE that the distances between the given point and the points NOT in its neighbourhood are preserved/similar.
 - Since t-SNE is not a deterministic alogrithm but a *stochastic/probabilistic algorithm*, the results could be slightly different everytime it is applied.